Get insider access

 • Stylish and sturdy designs.

 Beats tend to shine compared to other headphone brands in their design.
-They have sleek, premium-looking headphones that stand out with bold color schemes.
+They have sleek, premium-looking products that stand out with bold color schemes.
 While they may not all feel as durable as other brands, their more recent models have a sturdy build quality that further emphasizes their premium price range.

 • Expensive.